-An S Corporation is simply a tax election under the Internal Revenue Code and is not a formal entity in and of itself like a C corporation (C Corp) or limited liability company (LLC).
+Curious about filing an S Corp in Wyoming, yet don’t know exactly what it is or how to set an S Corp up?
+You’ve come to the right place.
+An S Corporation is simply a tax election under the Internal Revenue Code and is not a formal business entity like a C corporation (C Corp) or limited liability company (LLC).
 Rather, it attaches onto a foundational entity, allowing that entity to pass its income through to its shareholders to be taxed at their personal income tax rate.
 On our S Corporation information page, we get into more of the nitty-gritty of S Corps, which can be very helpful as you consider your options.

 That said, below we discuss the benefits of a Wyoming S Corp and the steps to form one.
 As mentioned above, an S Corporation isn’t a stand-alone business entity.
-Therefore, the first thing you need to know about starting a Wyoming S Corporation is how to start a Wyoming business in general.
+Therefore, the first thing you need to know about starting a Wyoming S Corporation is how to start a Wyoming business.

 When choosing a business name, keep it professional and simple.
 Wyoming also has certain rules that you abide by when naming your company, like including some version of LLC for a limited liability company, and some for of “Inc” for a corporation.

 Register Your Business as an S Corp